-Between 1980 and 2012, the total number of higher education institutions in the U.S. increased by more than 46 percent from 3,231 to 4,726.
-By 2014, that number dropped to 4,627.
-The emerging landscape, carved by declining government support, diminishing enrollment and longstanding inefficiencies, is more competitive than ever before.
-Even before they downgraded their rating of the higher education sector to "negative," Moody's predicted that mergers and closures - particularly of smaller institutions - could double or triple in the coming years.
+Since 2016, more than 100 for-profit, 22 major liberal arts nonprofit colleges and 36 public colleges have closed, consolidated or announced they will consolidate, according to Education Dive, which tallies closures.
+Even before they downgraded their overall outlook for the higher education sector to "negative," Moody's and S&P predicted that mergers and closures - particularly of smaller institutions - could double or triple in the coming years.
 The sector understands there are too many higher education institutions in the U.S. The economic reality is that many schools will not survive given the numerous challenges facing higher education.